 We believe that SM-88 is a promising treatment for advanced metastatic cancer.
 It was well-tolerated among 30 subjects with a variety of cancers in our proof-of-concept clinical trial.
-We believe that our drug is not only unique, but thus far has shown no significant side effects except for cutaneous hyperpigmentation.
+We believe that SM-88 is not only unique, but thus far has shown no significant adverse side effects except for cutaneous hyperpigmentation.

-We believe that the results of the proof-of-concept clinical trial indicate that SM-88 holds promise as a successful monotherapy and likely has utility in combinations with both cytotoxic and current immuno-therapies.
+We believe that the results of this study indicate that SM-88 holds promise as a successful monotherapy and likely has utility in combinations with both cytotoxic and current immunotherapies.
 We further believe that the magnitude of the positive clinical response in this end-stage cancer population, as well as the amelioration of disease-related symptoms, an increase in performance status and QoL, provides a solid rationale for further development of SM-88 as a potential cancer treatment.